hl7-be/patient-care/input/pagecontent/index.md

 This is the HL7 Belgium FHIR Implementation Guide for Patient Care, prepared by the Patient Care Work Group.

+### Disclaimer
+The purpose of these profiles is to support the various ongoing projects, such as Alivia, Born in Belgium and Data Innovation projects amongst other, in using validated Belgian profiles.
+This will enable easier connection and data exchange between projects in the future.
+However, to date, there is no intention to exchange these data.
+The profile remains subject to changes, according to the maturity model.

 ### Scope
 The resources in this Implementation Guide are contextualizations of the FHIR resources and are agnostic of any specific use case.
 Therefore they provide guidance and minimal constraints, to provide a generic basis for interoperability while allowing the resources to be profiled with additional details in different topics.